judepayne/dictim/README.md

 - [dictim.graph](https://github.com/judepayne/dictim.graph) Convert a representation of a graph into dictim: ideal for boxes and arrows/ network diagrams
 - [dictim.cookbook](https://github.com/judepayne/dictim.cookbook) Examples of dictim in action!
 - [dictim.server](https://github.com/judepayne/dictim.server) A easy-to-deploy microservice for converting dictim into d2 diagrams.

-## d2 version compatibility

-dictim is currently compatible with d2 v0.2.4 (and earlier).
-We plan to bring this up to d2 v0.6.3 soon!

 ## License